The Rise And Rise Of Belly Binding

 But belly binding is much more than a passing celebrity fad.

 When I talk about belly binding, as I frequently do, women tell me their stories.
 One woman told me her grandmother was a midwife and that they used to tear up the old hospital bed sheets to make belly binding.
 Another woman told me that her mother gave all her daughter's very large and tight underwear, like old-fashioned Spanx, after they had babies.
+Some Aboriginal elders I spoke to told me they used to use warm paperbark!

 And there are many options now on the market.
 If you want you can DIY!
 I love simple Tubigrip (ask your midwife, doula or physio!) as it’s cheap, comfy and super easy to use.
 Or you can pay a doula to visit you at home and do your belly binding for you.